SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

    :param objectID: The ID of an existing event
    :param parameters: The focal mechanism ID which will become preferred or empty.

+.. function:: EvPrefMagType(objectID, parameters)

+   Set the preferred magnitude of the event matching the requested magnitude type.

+   :param objectID: The ID of an existing event
+   :param parameters: The desired preferred magnitude type

+.. function:: EvPrefMw(objectID, parameters)

+   Sets the moment magnitude (Mw) of the preferred focal mechanism as preferred magnitude of the event.

+   :param objectID: The ID of an existing event
+   :param parameters: Boolean flag, either "true" or "false"

 .. function:: EvPrefOrgAutomatic(objectID, parameters)

    Releases the fixed origin constraint.
 This call is equal to :code:`EvPrefOrgID(eventID, '')`.

    :param objectID: The ID of an existing event
    :param parameters: Unused

+.. function:: EvPrefOrgEvalMode(objectID, parameters)

+   Sets the preferred origin based on an evaluation mode.
+The configured priorities are still valid.
+If an empty evaluation mode is passed then scevent releases this constraint.

+   :param objectID: The ID of an existing event
+   :param parameters: The evaluation mode ("automatic", "manual") or empty

+.. function:: EvPrefOrgID(objectID, parameters)

+   Sets the preferred origin ID of an event.
+If an origin ID is passed then it will be fixed as preferred solution for this event and any subsequent origin associations will not cause a change of the preferred origin.

+   If an empty origin ID is passed then this is considered as "unfix" and scevent will switch back to automatic preferred selection mode.

+   :param objectID: The ID of an existing event
+   :param parameters: The origin ID which will become preferred or empty.

+.. function:: EvRefresh(objectID, parameters)

+   Refreshes the event information.
+This operation can be useful if the configured fep region files have changed on disc and scevent should update the region information.
+Changed plugin parameters can be another reason to refresh the event status.

+   :param objectID: The ID of an existing event
+   :param parameters: Unused

+.. function:: EvSplitOrg(objectID, parameters)

+   Remove an origin reference from an event and create a new event for this origin.

+   :param objectID: The ID of an existing event holding a reference to the
+                    given origin ID.
+   :param parameters: The ID of the origin to be split

 .. function:: EvType(objectID, parameters)